noiseprotocol/noise_spec/noise.md

 7.6.
 More patterns
 --------------------

-The patterns in the previous sections are examples which we are naming for convenience, but they are not exhaustive.
+The patterns in the previous sections are useful examples which we are naming for convenience.
 Other valid patterns could be constructed, for example:

  * It would be easy to modify `Noise_X` or `Noise_IK` to transmit the sender's static public key in cleartext instead of encrypted by changing `"e, dhes, s, dhss"` to `"e, s, dhes, dhss"`.
-Since this worsens identity hiding, we're not bothering to name those patterns.
+This would worsen identity hiding, so we're not bothering to name those patterns.

  * It would be easy to make `Noise_KK` or `Noise_IK` slightly more efficient by removing the `"dhss"`.
 This would worsen security properties for the